Car Battery Sizes & Types Get the Right Car Battery Size, Voltage & Amps

 Helpful Hint: Instead of trying to measure the exact size of your car battery with a tape measure, look for the "Group Size" printed on the label of the battery or check your owner’s manual.
 You can also call or visit any local Firestone Complete Auto Care location to verify your vehicle's correct battery replacement with the vehicle year, make, and model.

 Certain vehicle manufacturers tend to use specific group sizes more than others.
 For example, many General Motors vehicles use (and/or used) a side-post battery.
 Side post batteries have cable ends that screw into the side of the battery, as opposed to having battery posts on the top of the battery.
 These group sizes are typically 70, 74, 75 and 78.

-Helpful Hint: the installation process of these batteries is often more difficult than other batteries.
-While the installation rates may be a little more for these battery group sizes, it may very well be worth it to trust it to the expertise of Firestone's certified technicians.
+Helpful Hint: The installation process of recessed top post batteries is often more difficult than other batteries.
+While the installation rates may be a little more for these battery group sizes, it may be very well be worth it to trust it to the expertise of Firestone Complete Auto Care's certified technicians.
 Call or drop by your local Firestone Complete Auto Care store for more details.

 Standard Top Post Batteries

 Japanese vehicles, many imports, and most American-made vehicles typically use a group size with standard, top-post battery fitments.
 These are the most-common battery group sizes that most people are used to seeing.
 While these are more common and seem easier to replace, it is still important to use the proper group size so that your car battery stays secure in your vehicle's battery tray.